jkunimune/elastik/README.md

  - The bounding x and y values of the map projection
  - The list of section names
  - A group for each section including
    - The latitudes at which the projection is defined
    - The longitudes at which the projection is defined
-  - The table of x and y coordinates corresponding to the given latitudes and longitudes (with undefined coordinates set to *NaN*)
+   - The table of x and y coordinates corresponding to the given latitudes and longitudes (with undefined values set to *NaN*)
    - The boundary on the globe
    - The table of latitudes and longitudes corresponding to the given x and y
    - The minimum and maximum x and y coordinates

  The twoth format is plain text.
  Plain text files can be opened with a variety of programs (Notepad is the default on Windows),